PARCO MUSEUM

 Koichi Yahata (ARKHAM design)

-Harajuku's cute fashion is attracting worldwide attention.
-It is also an era where you can make yourself huge with a variety of information.
-"TOKYO Monster" is a solo exhibition inspired by the street fashion of a strange young man in Harajuku, Tokyo in the 1990s, which was the starting point, and modified the snapshots of those days and expressed the emotions of young people wandering.
-Why do young people who have something in their hearts decorate themselves at all times?
-Isn't fashion having a great energy to create the boundaries of dreams?
-The monsters may still change their appearance and continue to live.
+Harajuku cute fashion is attracting worldwide attention.
+It is also an era when you make yourself huge with various information.
+"TOKYO Monster" is a solo exhibition inspired by the street fashion of strange young people in Harajuku, Tokyo in the 1990s, and adapted to snapshots of the time to express the emotions of young people wandering around.
+Why do young people who have something in their hearts always decorate themselves?
+Does fashion have a lot of energy that creates the boundaries of dreams?
+The monsters may still be changing and living.

 Asami Kiyokawa